mkannwischer/m4-tutorial-croatia2023/README.md

 # Tutorial instructions

-Follow the instructions on the slides (XXX: will be posted before the tutorial)
+Follow the instructions on the slides (https://kannwischer.eu/croatia2023/20230608_croatia_assignment.pdf).